Merchant Terms and Conditions

 1. At all times will comply with all applicable laws and will not receive or transfer funds, or use the Merchant Account or Services in connection with illegal, fraudulent or deceptive activities, including without limitation, for money laundering or terrorist financing;

-2. All Merchant Information provided for FasaPay by the Merchant is true, accurate and complete;
+2. All Merchant Information provided for FasaPay by the Merchant is valid, accurate and complete;

 3. Own and maintain all rights, powers, authorities, permissions, abilities, consents, licenses necessary to perform this Agreement, and to perform its obligations hereunder and towards the Customer including minors;